 It is where Tom attended grades 7-9.
 Tom Petty's childhood friend Keith Harben recalls that he and Tom planted grass in front of the school, a job that came about through a friend of theirs whose father was the principal.

-This school, attended during Petty's coming-of-age years, also becomes a cornerstone for his career as a musician and lyricist.
+This school, attended during Petty's formative, coming-of-age years, also becomes a cornerstone for his career as a musician and lyricist.

-This is the site of Tom Petty's first concert with The Sundowners in the school cafeteria in 1964, or which we may have Cindy Crawford (not the actress) to thank here.
+This is the site of Tom Petty's first concert with the Sundowners in the school cafeteria in 1964, for which we may have Cindy Crawford (not the actress) to thank here.
 14-year-old Tom, who had a crush on Cindy and was looking to impress, quickly assembled the band when she asked him whether he knew a band that could perform at the school dance.
 He bluffed and said "yes," then grabbed his bass guitar and immediately started forming a band with his friends.

 About this middle school crush, Tom Petty recalled it to Warren Zanes for the 2015 book Petty: The Biography.